Tommy John: New York Yankees (1979–1982)

 Because of the strike, MLB divided the season into two halves and added an extra playoff round, the Division Series, in which the first half and second-half winners of the two divisions would play each other.
 The Yankees had the AL East's best record in the first half and faced the Brewers in the Division Series.
-With the Yankees up two games to none in the best of five series, John started Game 3 but gave up five runs in seven innings, taking the loss in a 5–3 defeat.
-The Brewers won Game 4 as well, but the Yankees won Game 5 to clinch the series victory.
-John allowed just one run against the Athletics in Game 1 of the ALCS, earning the win, but he was replaced on the mound by Ron Davis after the sixth inning because his right ankle was bothering him.
+With the Yankees up two games to none in the best-of-five series, John started Game 3 but gave up five runs in seven innings, taking the loss in a 5–3 defeat.
+After the Brewers won Game 4, the Yankees won Game 5 to clinch the series victory.
+John allowed just one run against the Athletics in Game 1 of the ALCS, earning the win.
+He was replaced on the mound by Ron Davis after the sixth inning because his right ankle was bothering him.
 Though he felt good enough to remain in the game, Yankee manager Bob Lemon did not want to risk further injury: "If something happened, I'd be worried about it all winter," Lemon said.
 He would not get a chance to pitch again in the series, as New York defeated Oakland in three games.
-The 1981 World Series was the third Dodger-Yankee World Series John had been a part of, though it was his first with New York.
+The World Series was the third Dodger–Yankee World Series John had been a part of, though it was his first with New York.
 He picked up the win in his Game 2 start, retiring the first 12 batters he faced and throwing seven shutout innings in a 3–0 triumph.
 In Game 4, he was sent in during the seventh inning of a 6–6 tie because the bases were loaded, and John had a propensity for inducing ground balls, which would have likely resulted in an out and possibly a double play.
 Instead, Steve Yeager hit a sacrifice fly against him, and Davey Lopes added an RBI single; the runs did not count on John's record, but the Yankees lost the game 8–7.
 With the Yankees down to the Dodgers 3 games to 2, John started Game 6.
 He held the Dodgers to one run over four innings but was pinch-hit for by Bobby Murcer in the fourth.
 "I was trying to get a run ahead so I could get to the seventh inning and bring Goose in," explained Lemon.
 The Yankees failed to score that inning, and the relievers did not pitch well, enabling the Dodgers to win the game and the series.
 Will Grimsley of the Associated Press called the decision to pull John "a glaring error."